Frequently asked questions from EU/EEA citizens

 Read more about the requirements for getting a residence card and how to apply

 Under certain circumstances, a Swedish citizen who has resided in another EU/EEA country and used his/her freedom of movement there may be counted as an EU/EEA citizen in Sweden.
-In cases were a Swedish citizen has used their free movement in the United Kingdom before 31 December 2020 and returned to Sweden, the Swedish citizen can be counted as an EU/EEA citizen, desprite the fact that the United Kingdom no longer is in the EU.
+In cases were a Swedish citizen has used their free movement in the United Kingdom before 31 December 2020 and returned to Sweden, the Swedish citizen can be counted as an EU/EEA citizen, despite the fact that the United Kingdom no longer is in the EU.

 You can apply for a residence card if you and your family member, who is a Swedish citizen, meet the following requirements: